GoviEx Uranium (CVE:GXU) Trading 25% Higher – What’s Next?

-GoviEx Uranium Inc. (CVE:GXU – Get Free Report)’s stock price rose 25% during trading on Wednesday .
+GoviEx Uranium Inc. (CVE:GXU – Get Free Report) shares were up 25% during trading on Wednesday .
 The company traded as high as C$0.05 and last traded at C$0.05.
 Approximately 4,102,815 shares changed hands during trading, an increase of 75% from the average daily volume of 2,342,564 shares.
 The stock had previously closed at C$0.04.

 GoviEx Uranium Company Profile